 What is a critical incident

-critical incident is an incident involving a NSW police officer that results in the death or serious injury of a person.
+A critical incident is an incident involving a NSW police officer that results in the death or serious injury of a person.

 By monitoring critical incident investigations, we can make sure that the police investigation is competent, thorough and objective.
 We hope that this provides some comfort to the family of the person who has died or was injured, and to the public.

-Recent highlights of our work
+Recent Highlights of our work

 Interactive information hubs